MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 ## What is a Macro Module?
 A macro module can be used to develop your own functionality in MeVisLab.

 Like all other standard MeVisLab modules, macro modules have a defined interface with inputs, outputs, and parameters (fields).
-This interface acts as the *face* of the macro module, allowing it to interact with other modules in a larger network.
+This interface allows it to interact with other modules in a larger network.
 They hide the complexity of the internal network or Python code, presenting a more simplified and manageable unit to the user.

 Macro modules are primarily defined using the *MeVisLab Definition Language (MDL)* and often incorporate Python scripting for added functionality, especially for dynamic user interfaces.
 Importantly, you don't need to write C++ code to create them.